ecampana/borrow-my-style/README.md

 ## Precision vs Recall

-Our cross-validated precision and recall values appear as dots on the figures.
-We can see that the probabilty thresholds chosen by the algorithm are quite good and do not need to be modified.
-We must keep in mind that the curves themselves are not cross-validated so they will have statistical fluctations making the cross-validated points not lie completely on the curve.

 ### Low Performing Inventory

 <img align="right" width="451" height="356" src="images/p vs r low performing inventory.png" hspace="40" vspace="40">

-In the plot to the right, random forest and gradient boosting decision trees peform the best but we do not care to model the low performing inventory as best as we can.
+In the plot on the right, random forest and gradient boosted decision trees peform the best but we do not care to model the low performing inventory as best as possible.
 It is more important to chose a machine learning algorithm that performs better for high and moderate performing inventory than for low performing inventory.

 ### Moderate Performing Inventory

 <img align="right" width="451" height="356" src="images/p vs r moderate performing inventory.png" hspace="40" vspace="40">

-In the above plot, both random forest and logistic regression perform the best for moderately performing inventory.
+In the plot on the right, both random forest and logistic regression perform the best for moderately performing inventory.
 For now these are our best candidates.

 ### High Performing Inventory